patricksegedi/G08-ai-and-applications-project/README.md

 *Task 1: Update your tech blog using the contents from the previous group assignment.
 At the top of your blog, you should have a table of contents (I will give a slightly different instruction for those groups doing LG projects.
 I will explain more in class).
 The recommended format is the following:

-Title of your project
+Title of your project: Speaker-Adaptive Voice Assistant for Multi-User Homes

-Members: Name1, Department, University, Email
+Members:
- Name2, Department, University, Email
+Kun Lee, Dept. of Information Systems Hanyang University, ceh1502@hanyang.ac.kr Jinseo Hong, Dept. of Information Systems Hanyang University, h0dduck@hanyang.ac.kr Patrick Segedi, Dept. of Computer Science Chalmers Unviersity of segedi@chalmers.se

 I. Introduction
 - Motivation: Why are you doing this?
 - What do you want to see at the end?